Biden restricts US investments in Chinese tech – DW – 08/10/2023

 Senior administration officials said the order was intentionally narrow in scope and stemmed from national security goals rather than economic interests.

-However, it comes amid an intensyfing tech rivalry between the world's two biggest powers, as well as Biden's efforts to revive high-tech manufacturing at home.
+However, it comes amid an intensifying tech rivalry between the world's two biggest powers, as well as Biden's efforts to revive high-tech manufacturing at home.

 The order is expected to come into effect next year.